8.0 Non-Standard Computer Justification

 - All tenure track faculty are eligible for a laptop.

-who receive a laptop can choose to retain an external monitor, wired keyboard,
+- Employees who receive a laptop can choose to retain an external monitor, wired keyboard, and wired mouse.

 - Employees are allowed to install a wireless mouse purchased with personal funds.
 Employees are responsible for maintenance and replacement of these devices, including batteries.

-- To view a current list of limitations associated with laptops please visit http://www.cornellcollege.edu/information-technology/policies/technology-policies/limitations-of-laptops.shtml.
+- To view a current list of benefits and limitations associated with laptops please visit http://www.cornellcollege.edu/information-technology/policies/technology-policies/limitations-of-laptops.shtml.

 - Employees are allowed to install a laptop riser purchased with departmental or personal funds without HR approval.
 Departmental purchases should be made through your department’s Staples online account.

 - Laptops are college property, not personal machines.
 All computer-related policies apply to laptop computers while the computer is off campus.
 Not adhering to these policies will result in revocation of the user’s ability to install software and modify settings, and possibly the loss of the laptop.
 These policies include, but are not limited to:

 - No personal software is allowed to be installed unless it is work related.

 - Laptops are for Cornell employees only and are not to be used by non-employees, including family members.

 - Security and management software installed by Information Technology may NOT be removed.

 - The employee is responsible for any data files generated/collected after receiving a laptop; therefore, files should be backed up regularly (campus network, CD/DVD backup, flash drive).
 IT may not be able to retrieve damaged or lost files in a timely manner or at all.
 Personal files will not be retrieved.